Best EHR for Private Pay Therapists in 2026

 For group practices with multiple clinicians billing insurance, TherapyNotes is hard to beat.
 The scheduling and billing systems scale well, and the reporting tools give practice owners visibility into revenue per provider, claim denial rates, and receivables aging.

-Pricing: Starts at $49/month for solo practitioners.
-Group pricing is per-clinician.
+Pricing: Starts at $69/month for solo practitioners.
+Group plans are $79/month for the first clinician plus $50/month for each additional clinician.
 A 30-day free trial is available.

 Who it's for: Group practices that bill insurance heavily and need robust claim management and reporting.